oVirt/ovirt-site/source/template/detailednetworklinking.html.md

       VmNetworkInterfaceDAODbFacadeImpl- save

-*   The 'wired' property will be passed to the VDSM through when ActivateDecativateVm will be done.
+*   The 'wired' property is sent to the VDSM by ActivateDeactivateVmNicCommand command (for running VMs with the nic set to plugged)

 ##### Update Vnic